FIREPLACE ASHES, 16 GREAT WAYS TO DISPOSE OF THEM

 1. How to clean fireplace glass doors with fireplace ashes

-I am a chimney sweep so this is my favorite use for ashes because fireplace glass doors can get covered in soot and over time it will stick and becomes hard to remove, no one would ever think that wood ashes can remove that soot, it’s probably the last thing that would come to mind, so how do you remove soot with ashes from your fireplace?
+I am a chimney sweep so this is my favorite use for ashes because fireplace glass doors can get covered in soot and over time it will stick and become hard to remove, no one would ever think that wood ashes can remove that soot, it’s probably the last thing that would come to mind, so how do you remove soot with ashes from your fireplace?

 Ashes clean fireplace doors Pin